-Wu Sangui -- A Controversial Traitor in the History of China
+Wu Sangui — A Controversial Traitor in the Ancient History of China

-However, due to complicated historical situation, his betrayal behaviors were not just pure evil.
+However, due to the complicated historical situations, his betrayal behaviors were not just pure evil.

 Brave and Loyal General Wu Sangui

 Born into a military family of the Ming Dynasty, Wu Sangui was brave, excellent at martial arts, and had achieved a good score in the Military Imperial Examination.

 Wu Sangui and his father, who was also an excellent general, were both serving in Ming’s army in the Line of Defense troop that the General Sun Chengzong built.